rdwatters/phc/content/one/04-what-is-the-new-direction.md

 weight: 04
 ---

-In the Spring of 2016, a new editorial direction was developed for the Membership section of cap.org.
-This new direction was introduced to the RFEC during the July 2016 meeting in Chicago:
+In early 2016, a new editorial direction was developed for the Membership section of cap.org.
+This new direction was introduced to NIPC in May:

 * Shift from bullet points to "long-form content"; specifically, member-generated articles written in the first person
 * Focus on keeping users on cap.org rather than sending them to external sites